rff-data-projects/rff-data-gov-guidance/README.md

 # rff-data-gov-guidance
-Repo for Resources for the Future's Data Governance Working Group's guidance on data science practices for RFF researchers Link to [guidance website](https://alexandra-thompson-dc.github.io/rff-data-gov-guidance/)
+Repo for Resources for the Future's Data Governance Working Group's guidance on data science practices for RFF researchers.
+Link to [guidance website](https://alexandra-thompson-dc.github.io/rff-data-gov-guidance/)
 # Contribution Guidelines
 ***Only members of the Data Governance Working Group may make changes to the content.
 To submit questions or suggestions, --LINK TO SUBSECTION ON HOW TO USE ISSUES, TO BE DEVELOPED--***